RobertKoehlmoos/networking_capstone/project_requirements.md

 The worker is a client that connects to a controller.
 It accepts tasks from a controller and executes them, sending back any relevant information.
 The worker calls back to a controller to request tasks at set intervals.

+Your worker will be implemented in the worker.py file.

 Requirements:
 - The worker will default to a callback interval of 30 seconds.